Preparation for Remote Teaching

 - Please note - students can customize how they receive notifications from Canvas, so make sure to direct students to change their notifications to receive Announcements notifications right away.

-Zoom is the University’s video conferencing tool that supports and enables real-time conversations.
+Zoom is the University’s web conferencing tool that supports and enables real-time conversations.

 Consider using Zoom to hold virtual office hours or full class online meetings when needed.
 Please don’t assume you need to use Zoom to meet with your class in real-time for all of your remaining class sessions.
 Use Zoom sparingly.
 Take a look at the following section on Conduct Your Class Online for more in depth strategies about how to use some of the common tools within Canvas to build discussions and reflective assignments that students can do asynchronously.